One of the biggest mistakes businesses make with their content is to only publish it in a single place such as their website.

 Infographics offer a quick and easy way for people to absorb the main information in your content, with most of us processing visuals 60,000x faster than text (Hubspot).

 Find someone to create an engaging infographic for you on sites like Fiverr, Freelancer and Guru.com.

 Or find out how to create infographics online using one of the amazing software tools that now exist to do just that.

 Once created, as well as sharing on social media and incorporating back into your blog post, there are multiple websites you can then post that infographic to and gain some useful backlinks and additional traffic—here's a list of 40.

 It's unlikely you're going to want to—or be able to—publish content to every site on this list.

-But it does give you a wide range of possibilities to maximize your exposure, visibility and results by getting your content into as many channels as possible through content repurposing.
+But it does give you a wide range of possibilities to maximize your exposure, visibility and results by getting your content into as many channels as possible through content amplification, including repurposing that content.

 So before you disappear, take two secs to grab your free copy of this list (a PDF summary sheet) so you have it to refer back to.